bidaye-lab/dlc_utilities/proofreading_gui/README.md

 ![Setup Page](setup_page.png)

 1. **Select Project Folder**
    - Click "Browse..." to select your input folder
    - Or drag and drop the folder onto the interface

 2. **Configure Parameters**
-   - **Frame Length**: Number of frames per segment (default: 1400)
+   - **Run Frames**: Number of frames per segment (default: 1400)
-   - **Setup Time**: Initial offset for segments (default: 0)
+   - **Start Frame**: Initial offset for segments (default: 0)

 3. **Select Data**
    - Choose the fly number from the dropdown
    - Select the type folder (if applicable)
    - Choose the trial folder (if multiple trials exist)

+4. **Configure Error Detection**
+   - **Use all points**: Check to use all available points/angles for error detection (advanced)
+   - **Exclude limbs**: Select specific limbs to exclude from error detection and correction

 ### 3. Error Detection and Correction

 ![Home Page](home.png)

 1. **Run Error Detection**
-   - Click "Run Correction" to start the error detection process
+   - Click "Run Error Detection" to start the error detection process
    - The system will analyze angles and segment lengths for outliers

 2. **Navigate Errors**
    - Use "Next Error" and "Previous Error" buttons
    - Or click directly on error entries in the list
+   - Click on error number to edit and jump to specific error

 3. **Correct Poses**
    - Click and drag joint positions on the video frames
+   - Click on empty space to move selected point
-   - Changes are automatically saved
+   - Changes are automatically saved to corrected-pose-2d directory

 4. **Video Playback**
    - Use play/pause controls for video playback